Cookie Consent by Free Privacy Policy Generator

 Now Playing

-The initiative say that they are proof football can be so much more than a game.
+Mindset United says it's proof that football can be so much more than a game.

 This week marks one year of Mindest United, a scheme which runs in partnership with Aylesbury United to create a safe space for men to play football and take care of their mental health.
 Reflecting on their progress, they say the last year has been a real journey.

-When the initiative first began, just seven men turned up to their sessions - which run on Fridays from 7-8pm at Kingsbrook Secondary School - but now they regularly welcome over 30 men every week, with their biggest session hitting 40 players.
+Seven men turned up to their first evening, but now they regularly welcome over 30 men every week, with their biggest session hitting 40 players.
 The last year has also seen them enter and win a 6-a-side tournament as well as playing multiple 11-a-side games.

 The group say that the scheme goes beyond just football, adding it's about connection, consistency, and community whilst supporting each other on and off the pitch.
 They say football is more than a game and can act as a lifeline for men.